mqliang/kubernetes/cluster/anchnet/README.md

 * `ENABLE_CLUSTER_DNS`: Decide if cluster dns addon needs to be created, default to true.
 DNS addon is essential and should always be true.

-* `ENABLE_CLUSTER_LOGGING`: Decide if cluster logging needs to be created, default to true.
+* `ENABLE_CLUSTER_LOGGING`: Decide if cluster logging addon needs to be created, default to true.

+* `ENABLE_CLUSTER_UI`: Decide if cluster ui addon needs to be created, default to true.

 ## Delete a cluster